RamanLab/A-Unified-Framework-Robustness-Plasticity-Evolvability-and-Canalisation-of-Biological-Function/README.md

 **Get Functional Cluster Sizes & Mapping of Function IDs with Barycenter IDs**
    - Run `get_fcluster_sizes_bary_id_text_id_maps_combined0_9_datasets.py` with nfunc = number of functional clusters (or number of barycenters) in the last iteration
    - This will create a file `func_id_bary_id_text_id.csv` with the sizes of each functional cluster identified by the corresponding bary_id and text_id.
-The function_id is assigned according to descending order of the number of circuits in the functional cluster, i.e., the function exhibited by the highest number of circuits is assigned function_id '01', second highest as '02', and so on
+The function_id is assigned according to the descending order of the number of circuits in the functional cluster, i.e., the function exhibited by the highest number of circuits is assigned function_id '01', the second highest as '02', and so on
    - Furthermore, this program will create a file `parameter_count_per_model_fcluster<bary_id>.csv` with the count of the number of parameters for which each network exhibits a given function
    - The output files are created at `data/v<version_id>/csvs/combined0_9`